MEET TOMASZ DRYBALA

 Books

-• Breaking Patterns (Publishing June 10, 2025)
+• Breaking Patterns

-• The Neuroscience of Decision-Making (Publishing August 13, 2025)
+• Neuroscience of CEO Decision-Making (Publishing January 2027)

 A practical deep dive into the neurochemical loops that distort clarity, reinforce bias, and drive misaligned decisions, even among the most intelligent leaders.
-This book equips readers to recognize and interrupt these loops in real time.
+This book equips readers to recognise and interrupt these loops in real time.

-• Choosing the Right People (Publishing January 15, 2026)
+• Choosing the Right People (Publishing March 2027)

 2020 - 2021.